deislabs/bindle/docs/signing-spec.md

 (Bindle currently implements this strategy, but in the future, strategy will be configurable)

-## Strategy 5: Complete Verification
+## Strategy 5: Exhaustive Verification

 In this strategy, _every signature on the invoice_ must be verified.